jamesewilliamson/lot-stuff/README.md

 # lot-stuff
-I am using node-red and Mosquitto MQTT broker on a Raspberry pi B
+I am using node-red and Mosquitto MQTT broker on a Raspberry pi B jessie

 it also is running PI-Hole :)